Post

 The dynamic section can be pointed by the SHT_DYNAMIC entry of the section table.

-In other words, both the dynamic section and the dynamic segment should refer the same table.
+In other words, both the dynamic section and the dynamic segment should reference the same table.
 But you must not trust the section table.

 1